briedel/gosync3/README.md

 # GOSync3

-GOSync3 is the replacement for the current GOSync.
+GOSync3 is the replacement for the original GOSync.
 It is based on the [Globus SDK](http://globus-sdk-python.readthedocs.io/en/latest/), the [Globus SDK-based Globus Nexus Client](https://github.com/sirosen/globus-nexus-client/tree/master/globus_nexus_client), and puppet/hiera to create and manage UNIX users and groups.
-The main tasks of these classes and scripts is to interact with the GlobusID and Globus Groups database through their RESTful API and manage the JSON file that puppet/hiera requires for creating and managing user accounts.
+The main tasks of these classes and scripts are to interact with the GlobusID and Globus Groups database through their RESTful API and manage the JSON file that puppet/hiera requires for creating and managing user accounts.

-The old GOSync was based on the [Globus Nexus Python library](https://github.com/globusonline/python-nexus-client).
-The Globus Nexus Python library has been officially deprecated and functionality, such as accessing a user's GlobusID, will disappear over time.
-There was a GOSync2, however, it was still based on the Globus Nexus Python library and Globus is moving to an OAuth2-based model for all authentication and access to a user's GlobusID.
-We abandoned it after this change.
+The original GOSync is based on the [Globus Nexus Python library](https://github.com/globusonline/python-nexus-client).
+The Globus Nexus Python library has been officially deprecated.
+An improved version of the original GOSync, i.e. GOSync2, was under development.
+It was still based on the Globus Nexus Python library.
+The development was abandoned as Globus has moved to a OAuth2-based authentication model and access to a user's GlobusID.

 Important notes READ BEFORE USING:

 * This is a BETA.
 It does not have all the necessary features, like creating a group in Globus, to act as a full replacement yet.
 * This version uses Globus Nexus client based on the Globus SDK created by Stephen Rosen.
 This is not an official product of the Globus team.
 It is maintained though.

 ## Work flow